CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 }
 ```

-To include a "list-unsubscribe-post" header in your email, featuring the
-"List-Unsubscribe=One-Click" value, incorporate the JSON option
-"one-click" to "unsubscribe".
+To adhere to RFC 8085, we recommend setting the "list-unsubscribe-post" header
+with the "List-Unsubscribe=One-Click" value.
+This can be done by setting the
+"oneclick" option in the "unsubcribe" option to true.
+It's important to note
+that if you set this option, you are responsible for distinguishing between
+POST requests, facilitating immediate unsubscribes, and GET requests, designed
+for displaying a confirmation page for unsubscribing.

 ```json
 {